 If you are a teacher looking for resources for your classroom, check out our lesson guides, available for grades K-7.
 These guides provide indoor and outdoor activities that help students develop their understanding of water stewardship, the sources and impacts of shoreline litter, and information on how to lead their own shoreline cleanup.
 In addition, have students explore the program and some of our citizen science litter data on their own under the Why Cleanup? tab (with short quizzes that follow), or the interactive story maps!

 Cleanups can take place any time of the year, anywhere land connects to water, including rivers, lakes, streams, and beaches.
-All of the resources you need to lead your own shoreline cleanup including a site coordinator guide and checklist, posters, waivers, and litter data cards are found in the Cleanup Resources folder.
-Once you're ready, you can register your cleanup on our website!
+All of the resources you need to lead your own shoreline cleanup including a site coordinator guide and checklist, posters, waivers, and litter data cards are found on our website.
+Download your cleanup resources here: www.shorelinecleanup.ca/school.
+Just look for the Cleanup Resources tab on the page.
+Once you're ready, you can register your cleanup on our website too!

 Since 1994, the Great Canadian Shoreline Cleanup volunteers have led more than 21,000 cleanups, inspiring nearly 800,000 Canadians to take action!
 Learn more about the impact of this program through our annual reports.

 This is a place for teachers and students to browse fun photos and videos related to shoreline cleanups.
 Look through photos of some of the weirdest items found on shorelines, print off posters about the impacts of shoreline litter for your classroom, or check out our simple tutorials for living an ocean-friendly life .
 Classes are also encouraged to share their own photos using the upload feature in the Volunteers in Action gallery!